 - 24 hours after vomiting or diarrhea

-- 24 hours of antibiotic use for strep throat or bacterial conjunctivitis
+- 24 hours after the completion of antibiotic use for strep throat or bacterial conjunctivitis

 Parents are required to deliver all medications to the Health Office.
 Under no circumstances shall students transport medications, prescription or non-prescription, to or from school.